 |TAFE vs VET|

-TAFE has an extensive range of courses and subject areas that provide practical skills and vocational training for a considerable variety of careers.
+TAFE has an extensive range of programs and subject areas that provide practical skills and vocational training for a considerable variety of careers.

 VET is education and training that provides skills and knowledge for the workforce, enhances employability and assists learning throughout life.
 The VET sector is positioned between secondary schools and universities and prepares students for employment or further study.
 This sector consists of public institutes of TAFE and private colleges specialising in one or more areas of study related to future work.